port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/github.md

 For multi-document YAML files (a single file containing multiple YAML documents separated by `---`), `.file.content` will not resolve to an object, but to an array of objects.

+You can use one of these methods to ingest multi-document YAML files:

-You can either use the `itemsToParse` key to create multiple entities from such a file, or map it to an `array` property.
+1. Use the `itemsToParse` key to create multiple entities from such a file (see example above).
+2. Map the result to an `array` property.

 #### Limitations